negrt/AutomatedUnitTesting/README.md

 * How to automate unit testing
 * How to add a DLL in visual studios

-# How to use this application
+# Notice
-This solution is requires the CountryDynamicLinkLibrary.
-See CountryDynamicLinkLibrary repository.
+This application uses a separate Dynamic Link Library.
+See CountryDynamicLinkLibrary repository to run this application appropriately.

 # More
 This project is designed to test a C# Dynamic Library project.
 It will display a menu to the user that will allow them to run a unit test on each class.
 The DLL contains classes that will store Currency data  ( class: Currency.cs )  and Language data  ( class: Language.cs ) .
 This library also contains a class ( class: CountryAppUnitTesting.cs ) that is designed to run unit test.
 The DLL is designed to store data related to Countries.